catalyst-cloud/catalystcloud-billing/separate-billing/README.md

 # Separate Billing

-Get separate billing based on the prefix on resource so that the Catalyst Cloud customer can easily charge their customer based on usage.
+This script provides a means to get itemised billing based on the prefix of a set of resources so that a Catalyst Cloud customer can easily on-charge their hosted customers based on that customers usage.

-> Note: This script is just a reference about how to consume Catalyst Cloud billing API to get a separate billing based on the latest invoice.
-But it's really easy to change the code to meet the other requirements.
+> Note: This script is meant as a reference for how to consume the Catalyst Cloud billing API to get a separate billing based on the latest invoice.
+It should be fairly simple to change the code to meet the other requirements.

 ## How to use

-To use this script please set appropriate prefix for your resource name.

 ### Preparing your local environment